-Jennifer Bryson is a visiting fellow at Hudson Institute.
+Jennifer Bryson was a visiting fellow at Hudson Institute.

 Dr. Bryson was most recently the director of the Islam and religious freedom team at the Religious Freedom Institute.
 She was founding-director at the Zephyr Institute and worked at the Witherspoon Institute.